-- 1. Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 2.
+- 1. Turn your engine upside down. - 2.
+Remove the two Phillips screws that attach each truck side to the truck block. - 3.
+Make sure the old tire has been completely removed from the groove in the drive wheel, using a razor blade or small flathead screwdriver to pry away any remains. - 4.
 Slip the new tire onto the wheel.
-You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 3.
+You may find it useful to use two small flathead screwdrivers to stretch the tire over the wheel. - 5.
 If you twist the tire while stretching it over the wheel, you will need to remove and reinstall the tire.
-Otherwise your engine will wobble while operating. - 4.
+Otherwise your engine will wobble while operating. - 6.
 Make sure the tire is fully seated inside the groove.
-Use a razor blade to trim away any excess tire that will not seat inside the groove properly. - 5.
-Reassemble in the reverse order.
+Use a razor blade to trim away any excess tire that doesn't seat itself inside the groove properly. - 7.
+Reassemble in reverse order.